JUSTICE LEAGUE: THE FLASHPOINT PARADOX

 As a slimmed down version of Flashpoints storyline, The Flashpoint Paradox ends up reminding of the DC Universe Original Animated Films second Justice League outing Crisis on Two Earths, which spun out an alternate universe based around the premise of what if the Justice League had become villains and the familiar villains heroes.
 The failing of Crisis on Two Earths was that almost nothing was placed into credibly establishing how such an alternate timeline had come into being.
 The Flashpoint Paradox remedies this is considerable depth, creating a world where almost every familiar DC Universe superhero and supporting character ends up taking a radically different path than the one we are familiar with.
 The only complaint I would make is the film never makes clear how Nora Allen living as opposed to dying changes such things as an entire world war, the murder of the Wayne family or whether Hal Jordan is selected as Abin Surs successor.
 It is sort of justified towards the end where it is said that the saving of her life created ripples that moved backwards throughout time but this seems like magic wave of the wand justification.
 (The film also evades explaining how Professor Zoom made all of this happen).

 Every so often, science-fiction tv shows like to do mirror universe stories where we encounter evil or distorted versions of familiar characters.
 The most notable of these is Star Treks Mirror Mirror (1966), which has had several follow-ups through the various Star Trek spinoff series.
-Similarly, DC Comics is littered with these kinds of What If experiment, in particular their Elseworlds series that offers up often radical alternate versions of their superheroes such as Batman as a pirate or in Victorian England, Superman raised in the Soviet Union, or the characters with genders reversed, not to mention the earlier alternate world the Anti-Matter Universe where the superheroes are the villains and the familiar villains have become heroes.
+Similarly, DC Comics is littered with these kinds of What If experiment, in particular their Elseworlds series that offers up often radical alternate versions of their superheroes such as Batman as a pirate or in the 19th Century, Superman raised in the Soviet Union, or the characters with genders reversed, not to mention the earlier alternate world the Anti-Matter Universe where the superheroes are the villains and the familiar villains have become heroes.

 The pleasure of Justice League: The Flashpoint Paradox is seeing the ways in which the familiar characters are completely spun on their heads.
 The world has been wrecked in a war between Aquamans Atlantis and Wonder Womans Themyscira.
 We have a Batman who seems a relative analogue of the character we know although there are disturbing aspects such as seeing him wield handguns and readily kill bad guys, that he has a drinking problem and that instead of Wayne Enterprises in this world we get Wayne Casinos before this is revealed to be Thomas Wayne, Bruces father, and that it was Bruce as opposed to his parents who was shot in the alley.
 (Although the most disturbing aspect of this twist is the brief shot where we see Martha Wayne go insane and by implication become this worlds Joker).
 Elsewhere, we see that Steve Trevor has fallen for Lois Lane who is now a spy in Amazon-occupied England; Lex Luthor is a good guy and serving in the US Navy; Cyborg has inherited Supermans role and become an earnest boy scout.
 Hal Jordan has remained an Air Force pilot and did not receive the Green Lantern ring here he is shown Abin Surs preserved corpse and craft kept in secrecy by the US military and asked to pilot it.
 (He goes into combat with the amusing cry of Beware my power, asshole).
 Perhaps the most shocking of the changes is seeing this worlds Superman having been captured by the US military since his craft hit Metropolis, we are first introduced to him as a pitifully cowering physical weakling where his first words are help me and, after beingbrought out into yellow sunlight for the first time, accidentally incinerates a squad of soldiers with his newly discovered heat vision.